romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting security policies for a repository, what action can a repository owner take to ensure contributors comply with security best practices?
+Q: When setting security policies for a repository, what action can a repository owner take to ensure contributors comply with security best practices?
 <details><summary>Show the answer</summary><p>

 - **Set up branch protection rules that enforce status checks and require pull request reviews**